 A whole life insurance policy, on the other hand, maybe a better option if you have lifelong dependents.
 It may also be a good choice for a high-net-worth individual looking for an additional investment vehicle.

 Buying whole life insurance vs universal life insurance

 Universal life insurance offers more flexibility

 Whole life insurance policies have a level premium and death benefit.
 By contrast, universal life insurance allows you to raise or lower the premium and the death benefit as per your needs.

 Universal life insurance cash value doesn’t grow at a guaranteed rate

-In the case of whole life insurance, the cash value grows at a guaranteed rate set by the insurer.
+In the case of a whole life insurance policy, the cash value grows at a guaranteed rate set by the insurer.
 Also, you don’t get a say in how the cash value is invested.

 Universal life insurance is more complex